 Persons who have received their First Communion and are 10 yrs to adult may serve.
-Altar Servers assist the priest at Mass on Sundays, Holy Days and other sacramental celebrations.
+Altar Servers assist the priest at Mass on weekends (Saturday or Sunday), Holy Days and other sacramental celebrations.
 Training is provided.
 For information on how to join please contact Fr.
 Carlos Gallardo Morales at (720) 215-4554 or email@example.com.

 This ministry seeks individuals who would like to serve this faith community by cleaning and maintaining the altar linens used throughout the week at Mass.
 This task is rotated with the other members of this ministry.
 Contact Carolyn Cline at (303) 660-9647 or Carolyn_cline@hotmail.com.